emulrooney/PangolinGameJam/README.md

 Project for Mohawk College Game Jam #1, April 2018.
 Finished game had to somehow incorporate either the given sprite or 3D model of a pangolin.

-Code is pretty rough and void of comments; lots of attributes were public so they could be manually set in the inspector.
-Once a polished version of the game is ready, a link will be provided here to a separate git repo.

 ## Updates
 **December 16 2019**
 * Sky now tints as levels progress; we wanted this in the original version but it didn't make it before.